seyhunak/twitter-bootstrap-rails/README.md

     });

-## Using With Coffeescript
+## Using Coffeescript (optionally)

-Using Twitter Bootstrap with the CoffeeScript is easy.
-Just create a "bootstrap.js.coffee" file to /app/assets/javascripts/ folder and put lines below.
+Using Twitter Bootstrap with the CoffeeScript is easy. twitter-bootstrap-rails generates a "bootstrap.js.coffee" file for you to /app/assets/javascripts/ folder.

 		$ ->
 			$("body > .topbar").scrollSpy()